Proven-Paradox/shaper-system/Modules/Summoning.md

 These options are available only to [Spellcaster Configuration](#summon-configuration-spellcaster) Allies.

 ### Hindering Zap
-When hitting with your Ally's [Empowered Zap](#empowered-zap) Ability you also [Slow](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#slow) the target.
+When hitting with your Ally's [Empowered Zap](#empowered-zap) Ability you also [Slow](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#slow) the target for 1 round.
+On a [Solid Hit](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#solid-hit), the duration increases to 2 rounds.

 ### Summoned Spellcaster Flight
 Your summoned Spellcaster Ally has [Flight](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#flight).